nimadez/mental-diffusion/README.md

---filename    -f    str     filename prefix without .png extension, add {seed} to be replaced (def: img_{seed}) --number      -no   int     number of images to generate per prompt (def: 1) --batch       -b    int     number of repeats to run in batch, --seed -1 to randomize --preview     -pv           image and animation, stepping is slower with preview enabled (def: no preview) --lowvram     -lv           slower if you have enough VRAM, automatic on 4GB cards (def: no lowvram) --metadata    -meta str     image.png, extract metadata from png
+--filename    -f    str     filename prefix without .png extension, add {seed} to be replaced (def: img_{seed}) --number      -no   int     number of images to generate per prompt (def: 1) --batch       -b    int     number of repeats to run in batch, --seed -1 to randomize --preview     -pv           stepping is slower with preview enabled (def: no preview) --lowvram     -lv           slower if you have enough VRAM, automatic on 4GB cards (def: no lowvram) --metadata    -meta str     image.png, extract metadata from png
 ```